dolanmiu/docx/README.md

 # How to use & Documentation

-Please refer to the [documentation - https://docx.js.org/](https://docx.js.org/) for details on how to use this library, examples and much more!
+Please refer to the [documentation at https://docx.js.org/](https://docx.js.org/) for details on how to use this library, examples and much more!

 # Examples